isotope-project/ssa-densem/reviewer-log.md

   I think that you somehow mean for these operations that introduce $\box$ to stand for a "macro" that picks a sufficiently fresh variable each time it is invoked.

+  The correct way to think of this is as a locally-nameless SSA program, in which one variable de-Bruijn index and one label de-Bruijn index is exposed.
+As our formalization uses de-Bruijn indices

 - line 1500 equation (51): I found it quite hard to even parse the part after the ==> here.
 Maybe saying in the sentene above that the "variable packing" operator is written as $\langle r \rangle^{\otimes}$ would help.
 Maybe